openplanet-nl/nadeoapi-docs/docs/live/leaderboards/surround.md

 }
 ```

-If the `groupId` is invalid, the response will be an empty object:
+If the `groupUid` is invalid (or the referenced leaderboard is closed), the response will be an empty object:

 ```json
 {}